samomar/Perfect-AMC-seat-finder/README.md

 **theatre_types:** It will try to find shows and seats for only the theatre types you choose, types can be found in URLs.

 **chair_type_filter:** If you or anyone you know is disabled, you may remove the 'Companion' and 'Wheelchair' filters.

+-
+This bot is for personal use only, do not attempt to snatch off good seats to resell.